Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble: Experiments

 \subsection{Experiment Design}

-There is a self-paced sampling strategy in \textit{SPSSOT} to solve the class imbalance question.
-For a fair comparison, we also apply the method, SPE \footnote{\url{https://github.com/ZhiningLiu1998/self-paced-ensemble}}, to achieve down-sampling of majority data and train ensemble models when using \textit{LR}, \textit{NN} and \textit{XGBoost} as base classifiers, where the hardness function is set to Squared Error, the number of base classifiers is set to 20 and the number of bins is to 15. \textit{LR} and \textit{XGBoost} are trained with default parameters, and \textit{NN} has three hidden linear layers, whose dimension is (256, 128, 128).
+There is a self-paced sampling strategy in \method to solve the class imbalance question.
+For a fair comparison, we also apply the method, SPE \footnote{https://github.com/ZhiningLiu1998/self-paced-ensemble}, to downsample majority data and train ensemble models when using \textit{LR}, \textit{NN} and \textit{XGBoost} as base classifiers, where the hardness function is set to Squared Error, the number of base classifiers is set to 20 and the number of bins is to 15. \textit{LR} and \textit{XGBoost} are trained with default scikit-learn parameters, and \textit{NN} has four linear layers, whose dimension is (256, 128, 128, 2).

-In transfer methods, we use two linear layers as the feature generator $\mathcal{G}$ and the dimension is (256, 128).
-The structure of classifier, $\mathcal{F}$, is also two-layer and the dimension is (128, 2), where 2 means that there are two classes in our task.
+In transfer learning methods, we use two linear layers as the feature generator $\mathcal{G}$ and the dimension is (256, 128).
+The structure of classifier, $\mathcal{F}$, is also two-layer and the dimension is (128, 2), where 2 means binary classification in our task.
 The batch size is set to 128, the parameter optimization algorithm is SGD, and the learning rate is set to 0.001.
-In \textit{Finetune}, we first train $\mathcal{G}$ and $\mathcal{F}$ with source data and fine-tune them with target labeled data, both parts will train 100 epoches.
-In \textit{DeepJDOT} \footnote{\url{https://github.com/bbdamodaran/deepJDOT}}, we set $\alpha=0.5$, $\lambda_{t}=1.0$, $\lambda_{s}=2.0$ and the number of iterations is 5000.
-In \textit{SPSSOT}, we set $\alpha=0.05$ in Eq. \eqref{eq:loss_lot}, $\theta_{s} = 1.0$ in Eq.\eqref{eq:loss_cls} and $\beta = 0.15$ , $\lambda = 0.5$ in Eq. \eqref{eq:loss_sum}.
+In \textit{Finetune}, we first train $\mathcal{G}$ and $\mathcal{F}$ with source data and fine-tune them with target labeled data; both parts are trained for 100 epoches.
+In \textit{DeepJDOT}, we set $\alpha=0.5$, $\lambda_{t}=1.0$, $\lambda_{s}=2.0$ and the number of iterations is 5000.
+In \method, we set $\alpha=0.05$ in Eq. \eqref{eq:loss_lot}, $\theta_{s} = 1.0$ in Eq.\eqref{eq:loss_lot} and $\beta = 0.15$, $\lambda = 0.5$ in Eq. \eqref{eq:loss_sum}.
+In Algorithm \ref{alg:spe}, the hardness function is Squared Error, the number of base classifiers is set to 5, the number of bins is to 10, and the number of iterations is set to 5000.
+In \textit{MME}, \textit{LIRR} and \textit{$S^{3}D$}, we apply the same network structure of $\mathcal{G}$ and $\mathcal{F}$, and keep the same batch size and learning rate.
+We repeat each experiment for 5 times and record the average results.
 The parameter sensitivity analysis is conducted later in Sec.\ref{sec:sensitivity}.
-In Algorithm \ref{alg:spe}, the hardness function is Squared Error, the number of base classifiers is set to 5, the number of bins is to 10 and the number of iterations is set to 1000.
-The results are reported by the mean results of 5 runs.

-For assessment, we use the classification evaluation metric, Area Under Curve (AUC), which is a summary measure of sensitivity and specificity, that has been customary to the field of diagnostic test accuracy.
-Over 80\% papers about Sepsis's prediction reported AUC\cite{fleuren2020machine}.
-Therefore, we also pick it as our performance metric.
+Because over 80\% papers about Sepsis prediction reported AUC\cite{fleuren2020machine}, we also pick it as our performance metric.